 5. Use visuals to emphasize your message

-As the adage goes, “a picture is worth a thousand words.”
+As the adage goes, “A picture is worth a thousand words.”
 This is certainly true for popups!

-That’s why some great visuals can highly enhance the effectiveness of your onsite messaging.
 The goal is to choose the right visuals to amplify the written message, like this popup does:

 The best approach is to go through your product/brand images and choose a relevant image that’s aligned with your message, like this The Oodie popup: